FrontToBackCulture/valHelp/src/dashboard/e_Creating_A_Chart/Creating_A_Chart.md

 ---
 **Pivot Table**

-_Need to reorganise or summarise your data table?
+_Don't have time to sift through a long list of data on a table?
 You can just use a Pivot Table instead.
 A pivot table is used to summarise and/or reorganise your data table without actually changing the data.
 This table allows you to easily look at your desired data and analyse it without any unnecessary information.
 Just follow these simple steps to create this table._

 <table>
 <tr>